 Oat flour.
 I love using oat flour since it’s so much cheaper than gluten free all purpose flour.
 You can make your own by simply grinding up oats in a blender!

 I don’t recommend using almond flour as I have not tested the recipe this way.
 Instead, you can just add about 1 tablespoon of matcha to my almond flour pancakes!

 Egg.
 The egg will help bind all of the ingredients together since these are gluten free pancakes.

 Non-dairy Milk.
 I’m very loyal to almond milk, but any kind of non-dairy milk will work here.
-To give the pancakes a richer green color, I blended a handful of spinach with the milk before adding it to the batter.
+To give the pancakes a richer green color, I blended a handful of spinach with the milk before adding it to the batter, but this is optional.